Scott Wituk, PhD

 Angela Gaughan, MA

 Angela earned a Bachelor of Arts in communication from Fort Hays State University and a Master of Arts in communication from WSU.
-She has a background in marketing nonprofits and university programs and has worked with a variety of audiences including medical professionals, business leaders, social service providers, and university faculty and students.
+She has a background in marketing nonprofits and university programs and has worked with a variety of audiences including nonprofit and business leaders, social service providers, support group leaders and university faculty and students.

 Anne Maack, MPA